AMERICAN RABBIT HOUND ASSOCIATION

 8.

-number is received by the owner.
-No hound shall be entered without an NKC
+official NKC number is received by the owner.
+No hound shall be entered

-number or the above proof of registration unless he is registered at the
+without an NKC number or the above proof of registration unless he is

 9.

-natural, alert position with its head up but not stretched upward and with
+standing in a natural, alert position with its head up but not stretched

-its feet well under the hound and forelegs vertical.
-The hound shall be
+upward and with its feet well under the hound and forelegs vertical.
+The

-placed on a non-slippery surface at floor or ground level.
-The hound shall
+hound shall be placed on a non-slippery surface at floor or ground level.

-not be required to be posed, or set up as in a bench show pose by the
+The hound shall not be required to be posed, or set up as in a bench show

-Master of Hounds may request the handler’s assistance in getting the
+Inspector or Master of Hounds may request the handler’s assistance in

-hound to stand up.
-If the handler refuses to help then the hound is
+getting the hound to stand up.
+If the handler refuses to help then the

 A.